Zal Cleminson: Ze Suicide and Oskura

 As well as performing with SAHB, Cleminson was a member of the now-disbanded outfits Ze Suicide and Oskura.
 But these projects did not succeed.
 Cleminson appeared on the promotional photo shoots for both bands.

 Retirement

-In early 2008, Cleminson announced his retirement from the music industry and stated he would never perform live again.
-His last spell with SAHB he felt he was becoming a tribute to himself as he wanted the band to progress and write new material but according to him the band were less than enthusiastic about the whole prospect.

-Return

-Cleminson decided to move to Cyprus with partner Rachel, and during his time there he suffered from depression and anxiety, so he bought a cheap acoustic guitar to use as a form of therapy and soon developed ideas for what would initially be his first solo album.
-Around 2016, Cleminson was collaborating with Alan Mair on a project called Electric Brae and some of his initial ideas were used for that, but he disliked how some of the songs sounded and decided to go in another direction.
+In early 2008, Cleminson announced his retirement from the music industry. and moved to Cyprus.
+He bought a cheap acoustic guitar and developed ideas for what would initially be his first solo album.
+Around 2016, Cleminson was collaborating with Alan Mair on a project called Electric Brae.